7 Things That Can Stop You From Getting a Mortgage

 5. Issues with the property

-If you’re buying an unusual property or one that has issues with it there’s a good chance you’ll need specialist advice before pressing ahead.
-Issues that mortgage lenders are wary of include damp, Japanese Knotweed and a high risk of flooding, while non-standard construction can be a deal-breaker for some mortgage providers.
+If you’re buying an unusual property or one with issues, there’s a good chance you’ll need specialist advice before proceeding.
+Issues that mortgage lenders are wary of include damp, Japanese Knotweed, and a high risk of flooding, while non-standard construction can be a deal-breaker for some mortgage providers.

 In the UK, most properties that aren’t made from bricks and mortar fall into the ‘non-standard construction’ category, and to some lenders, this means they’re un-mortgageable, depending on the exact nature of the building materials, thus meaning it could stop you from getting a mortgage

-Luckily, there are mortgage providers who specialise in properties that need work as well as non-standard construction, and they have a firmer understanding of the implications of unusual build types.
+Luckily, some mortgage providers specialise in properties that need work and non-standard construction, and they have a firmer understanding of the implications of unusual build types.
 In many cases, they’re more likely to rubber-stamp a non-standard construction mortgage or a deal involving a fixer-upper property than a high street bank.

-See our article on property types to find out more about which property issues and building materials lenders are cautious of and how to boost your chances of securing finance under these circumstances.
+See our article on property types to learn more about which property issues and building materials lenders are cautious of and how to boost your chances of securing finance under these circumstances.

 6. Age restrictions